awesome-pro/neon-website/content/docs/guides/liquibase.md

 jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech/blog?user=alex&password=AbC123dEf
 ```

-## Connect from Liquibase to your Neon database
+## Connect from Liquibase to your Unique database

 1. Create a directory for your Liquibase project.
 For example: